xeofoundry/xeoIFC/README.md

 - BCF, Minimap, storey shift, clip planes, measuring tool, compare revisions tool.
 - File types: .ifc,.ifczip,.jt,.stp,.step,.glb,.bcf,.bcfzip,.las,.laz

-## 2. Loader for xeokit
+## 2. Loader for xeokit (XeoIFCLoaderPlugin)

-The same WebAssembly module can feed a [xeokit](https://github.com/xeokit/xeokit-sdk) viewer directly, without a conversion step: https://xeofoundry.github.io/xeoIFC/xeokit-direct-ifc-loading/

-The page runs xeoIFC in a Web Worker, unpacks its geometry buffer into a xeokit `SceneModel`, builds the `MetaModel` from the object tree and queries property sets from the loaded model.
-Drag&Drop `.ifc`, `.ifczip`, `.stp` or `.step` files (no upload of any data).
+The WebAssembly library also feeds a [xeokit](https://github.com/xeokit/xeokit-sdk) viewer directly, without a conversion step: the plugin runs xeoIFC in a Web Worker, unpacks its geometry buffer into a xeokit `SceneModel`, builds the `MetaModel` from the object tree and queries property sets from the loaded model.
+It loads `.ifc` and `.ifczip` files (no upload of any data).

+Documentation and live examples: https://xeofoundry.github.io/xeoIFC/xeokit-direct-ifc-loading/

+The examples: a xeokit viewer that loads dropped files, and metadata from IFC for geometry from XKT.

 ## 3. Command-line converter